PotterJam/dotfiles/SETUP.md

 - Apple Git 2.50.1
 - Fish 4.8.1

-The .NET SDK was not recorded as a Homebrew package, so install the current required SDK from Microsoft or the company's standard software source.
+The .NET SDK was not recorded as a Homebrew package, so install the current required SDK from Microsoft.
 Do not rely on the Apple system Python for project tooling; install a managed Python version if a project needs it.

 ## Current application version snapshot